Michigan (MI) Nursing Degrees & Licenses

 Accredited Undergraduate Nursing Programs in Michigan

-Undergraduate nursing programs are some of the most sought-after degrees for aspiring nurses, and students in Michigan have several options.
+Undergraduate nursing programs are among the most sought-after for aspiring nurses, and students in Michigan have several options.

 Undergraduate degree programs—such as a bachelor of science in nursing (BSN)—can be earned with a high school diploma or GED, an associate’s degree in nursing, or a non-nursing bachelor’s degree.
-BSN completion makes it possible to enter entry-level positions or pursue graduate studies after graduation.
+BSN completion enables entry into entry-level positions or graduate studies after graduation.

 Eastern Michigan University (online & on-campus)

 Eastern Michigan University’s School of Nursing provides BSN degrees in various formats and program lengths.
-Students can pursue BSN degrees at traditional, on-campus sites and entirely online via the RN to BSN program.
+Students can pursue BSN degrees at traditional on-campus sites or entirely online through the RN-to-BSN program.
 The BSN programs range from one to four years, depending on an applicant’s previous education level and chosen BSN path.

-The U.S. News & World Report recognizes Eastern Michigan University’s nursing programs for their quality developed through various learning strategies that promote problem-solving and critical thinking skills among the students.
-Whether aspiring nurses are fresh into an academic setting or already experienced practitioners, EMU’s BSN degree offerings provide multiple paths to earn a BSN degree in a timeframe suited to individual applicants’ needs.
+U.S. News & World Report recognizes Eastern Michigan University’s nursing programs for their quality, developed through a range of learning strategies that promote problem-solving and critical thinking amongstudents.
+Whether aspiring nurses are new to an academic setting or experienced practitioners, EMU’s BSN programs offer multiple pathways to earn a BSN in a timeframe suited to individual applicants’ needs.

 - Location: Ypsilanti, MI